AndrewBarzu/TitanicKaggleCompetition/README.md

 # TitanicKaggleCompetition
-Notebook with my code and submission for the titanic competition on kaggle
+Notebook with my code for the titanic competition on kaggle

 The notebook contains a handwritten model, using an Adam optimizer (also handwritten) using only numpy.